 Distraction is the direct enemy of productivity.

 You sit down at your work desk to finish a work which requires 5 hours, and you have eight hours in your hand to finish the job.
-You feel excellent thinking about how nice it will be to leave work earlier and spend some quality time with your friends or family.
-You have already opened the Facebook to take a quick look on your feed.
+Also, you feel excellent thinking about how nice it will be to leave work earlier and spend some quality time with your friends or family.
+You have already opened Facebook to take a quick look at your feed.

 The next thing you know, you look up the clock and realize that you have already spent good 3 hours checking your friend’s posts.
 Watching cool YouTube videos and retweeting your favorite celebrities.